mklement0/ClipboardText/README.md

 * Use with _older versions_ of _Windows PowerShell_.

-  * Since v5.0, Windows PowerShell ships with `Set-Clipboard` and `Get-Clipboard` cmdlets.
+  * Only since v5.0 does Windows PowerShell ship with `Set-Clipboard` and `Get-Clipboard` cmdlets.
-  * This module fills this gap for v2-v4, albeit only with respect to _text_.
+  * This module fills the gap for v2-v4, albeit only with respect to _text_.
   * For implementing backward-compatible functionality, you may also use this module in v5+, in which case this module's cmdlets call the built-in ones behind the scenes.
   * On older versions, the implementation uses [Windows Forms](https://en.wikipedia.org/wiki/Windows_Forms) .NET types behind the scenes (namespace `System.Windows.Forms`)